liferay/liferay-docs/devGuide/en/chapters/08-liferay-ide.markdown

 is very useful when you want to manipulate multiple nodes and/or transitions on the workflow diagram.

 Use transitions to connect one node to another.
 On exiting the first node, processing continues to the node pointed to by the transition.
-Selecting a *Transition*, turns your pointer into a connector, letting you connect the starting end of a transition to one node and the other end to the next node to process.
+Selecting a *Transition*, turns your pointer into a connector, letting you connect the starting end of a transition to one node and the other end of the transition to the next node to process.

 Here are the types of nodes you can add to your workflow: